 Increase Foreign Demand For U.S. Real Estate Due To Geopolitical Unrest

-Finally, due to the unfortunate war in Ukraine by the Russians, there will likely be more investors from Russia and Eastern Europe looking to move money out of their country.
-The Russian stock market and Ruble has already collapsed.
+Due to the unfortunate war in Ukraine by the Russians, there will likely be more investors from Russia and Eastern Europe looking to move money out of their country.
+The Russian stock market collapsed.
 Therefore, other citizens of countries without smooth-working democracies may also want to move their capital out.

-The obvious destination is buying U.S. assets like real estate.
+The obvious destination is buying U.S. assets like real estate on the east coast.
 The war reminds the world about the importance of stable governments.
 In fact, right now is shaping up to be an ideal environment for real estate investors.
-Inflation is high, mortgage rates are low, and investors increasingly want to own stable assets.
+Inflation is high, mortgage rates are coming, property prices are fading, and investors increasingly want to own stable assets.

 Foreign real estate investors are coming, whether you like it or not.
 Instead of suffering, position yourself for the impending tsunami of capital.